Wellington Paranormal: Production history

 The series was created by Taika Waititi, Jemaine Clement and Paul Yates based on characters from What We Do in the Shadows by Clement and Waititi.
 Waititi and Clement serve as the series' executive producers, while Clement directs four of the six episodes in Series 1.
 The series was confirmed for a second series of 13 episodes, which aired 6 episodes beginning on 16 October 2019.

 A Christmas special aired on 19 December 2019, with the remaining six episodes airing as a second series.
 Between the special and third series, a sixteen-episode digital web series and public service campaign by New Zealand Police to inform the public on health, safety, and best practices during the COVID-19 pandemic, titled Important COVID-19 Messages from Wellington Paranormal, began airing from 26 March 2020, featuring Andrew Coster and Clarke Gayford as themselves.
 The lead characters also appeared as part of a 2018 New Zealand Police Recruitment video, and four 2018 Police Safety campaign videos.
 The third series premiered on 24 February 2021.

-Jemaine Clement stated in June 2021 that the fourth series was in post-production.
+Clement stated in June 2021 that the fourth series was in post-production.
 He added: "We're pausing on [Wellington Paranormal], we're not sure we'll be back for a fifth [series]", while discussing a new series that he and Waititi are currently developing.
 The fourth series premiered on 16 February 2022, following a sneak peek confirming that it would be the final series.

+On 5 August 2026, it was announced that Kitchen Table Productions will produce a six-episode fifth season to air on Three.